itaimirin/SDN-Controller---Mininet-POX-/README.md

 IM_l2_learning.py  - is my controllers Layer 2 Learning script

-mytopo.py - is one of my topologies (2 hosts and 2 switches )
+mytopo.py - generates one of my topologies (2 hosts and 2 switches )
-mytopo2.py - is on of my topologies (3 hosts and 1 switch )
+mytopo2.py - generates one of my topologies (3 hosts and 1 switch )

 HOW TO RUN:
 1. Run the Controller using pox.py: